seeniOlabode/interfaces/README.md

 - Illustrations built with HTML should have an explicit `aria-label` instead of announcing the raw DOM tree to people using screen readers
 - Gradient text should unset the gradient on `::selection` state
 - When using nested menus, use a "prediction cone" to prevent the pointer from accidentally closing the menu when moving across other elements.
+- When a modal or overlayed component pops up, if it has a loading state, ensure that users have a way of going back or closing it before loading completes.

 ## Design